 If a flock is well established there will be a pecking order and you can go as high as 20 birds per poultry feeder as long as you don’t mind a few less eggs per week

-There is the standard or original medium rat proof chicken feeder intended for indoor use or at least under a cover to keep heavy rain off the door. $65 .00 plus shipping
+There is the standard or original medium rat proof chicken feeder intended for indoor use or outdoor use for $70 .00 plus shipping

 There is a soft close version $80.00 plus shipping

 There is a soft close exterior version .
 That costs $85.00

 One piece steel bar treadle with an attached distant and narrow treadle which gives the maximum amount of rat proofing, add a wider plywood treadle for smaller birds.

 Concrete counterweight balances the weight of the door, steel treadle, and step.
 The concrete counterweight is what makes this poultry feeder truly rodent proof.
 If you are having problems with wild birds like starlings, house sparrows ,English sparrows, pigeons, or grackles stealing your chicken feed they can be stopped just as easily.

 Left side view of the medium interior version.
 The spring on the right side holds the door tightly closed and provides resistance if a rat, wild bird, or squirrel tries to just push the door open.
 You can see the door axle exiting the left side and the integral door crank on the right side.
 This is the only feeder on the market with a 1/4″ thick steel door axle, the others use thin wire axles.
 Those are fine for the seldom opened (by comparison to the door) feeder lid but the feed door is going to be opened hundreds of times a day and would quickly wear out if it was thin wire.
 The wire link on the right side is always in tension and a thin wire works well in that case.